ekehJoe/Project-BioGuard/PROJECT_CONTEXT.md

 ---

-# 9. Current Features

-Completed:

-✔ Responsive frontend

-✔ Multi-step reporting wizard

-✔ Navigation controls

-✔ Form validation

-✔ Modular JavaScript

-✔ Cloudflare Tunnel setup

-✔ n8n deployment

-✔ GitHub repository

-✔ Project documentation

----

-# 10. Features Under Development
+# 7. Current Development Status

-- Reliable webhook submission
-- AI disease analysis
+## Completed

-- Risk classification
+- Repository created
+- Frontend structure established
-- Database storage
+- Landing page
 - Dashboard
-- Analytics
+- Multi-step FMD reporting wizard
-- Notification workflows
+- Client-side validation
+- GitHub version control

 ---

-# 11. Planned Future Features
+## In Progress

+- Webhook integration
+- JSON payload submission
+- End-to-end testing
+- AI workflow planning

+---

+## Planned

+- AI disease assessment
+- Database integration
 - Authentication
-- User accounts
-- Farm management
-- GPS integration
-- Offline reporting
-- Image upload
-- AI image analysis
-- Vaccination management
-- Quarantine recommendations
-- Veterinary scheduling
-- Interactive dashboards
-- Predictive outbreak modeling
-- Mobile application
-- Public health reporting
+- Notifications
-- Regional analytics
+- Dashboard analytics
-- National disease surveillance
+- Multi-disease support

 ---

-# 12. Design Principles
+# 8. Design Principles

-Maintain:

-- Modular code
-- Readable functions
-- Clear naming
-- Reusable components
-- Separation of concerns

-Avoid:

-- Monolithic files
+The project follows these principles:

+- Keep the architecture modular.
-- Duplicate code
+- Prefer readable code over clever code.
-- Hidden logic
-- Hardcoded configuration
+- Avoid unnecessary dependencies.
+- Build features incrementally.
+- Test before expanding functionality.
+- Document major engineering decisions.

 ---

-# 13. Coding Standards

-- Prefer descriptive names.
-- Document important logic.
-- Keep functions focused.
+# 9. Repository Organization

+The repository currently contains:

+- Frontend pages
-- Validate inputs.
+- JavaScript modules
-- Handle errors gracefully.
+- Styling
-- Maintain consistent formatting.
+- Documentation

+As the project evolves, additional directories for backend services, testing, APIs, and documentation may be introduced.

 ---

-# 14. Current Repository Structure
+# 10. Current Engineering Priorities

-The repository is organized around a lightweight frontend with supporting JavaScript modules and documentation.

-Future directories may include backend services, database schemas, AI prompt libraries, testing, and deployment automation as the platform grows.
+Current development priorities are:

+1. Complete frontend functionality.
+2. Connect the frontend to n8n.
+3. Validate JSON payloads.
+4. Test webhook communication.
+5. Improve reliability.
+6. Prepare AI integration.

+New features should not compromise the stability of existing functionality.

 ---

-# 15. AI Integration Strategy

-Artificial intelligence will be used for:

-- Disease classification
+# 11. Long-Term Vision

+Future versions of BioGuard are expected to support:

+- Multiple livestock diseases
+- AI-assisted diagnosis support
 - Outbreak risk scoring
+- Farm management
+- Veterinary dashboards
+- Image uploads
-- Recommendation generation
+- GIS/GPS integration
-- Report summarization
+- Predictive analytics
+- National disease surveillance
-- Decision support
+- Decision support for veterinary authorities
-- Pattern recognition

-AI should assist human experts rather than replace them.
+These features are aspirational and are **not part of the current implementation**.

 ---

-# 16. Current Challenges

-Current engineering priorities include:

-- Stable webhook communication
-- End-to-end testing
-- Robust error handling
-- Workflow reliability
+# 12. Guidance for AI Assistants

+If you are assisting with this project:

+1. Read this document before analyzing the codebase.
+2. Treat the repository as the authoritative source for implemented functionality.
+3. Distinguish between:
-- Improved validation
+   - completed features,
+   - work in progress,
-- Scalable architecture
+   - planned features.
+4. Do not assume planned features already exist.
+5. Before proposing architectural changes, understand the current implementation.
+6. Prefer incremental improvements over large rewrites.
+7. Preserve working functionality unless there is a clear technical justification for change.
+8. Explain significant design recommendations before implementing them.
+9. If requirements are unclear, ask questions rather than making assumptions.
+10. Keep solutions compatible with the project's lightweight development environment whenever practical.

 ---

-# 17. Engineering Constraints

-This project is intentionally developed on limited hardware.

-Development primarily occurs on:

-- Android phone
-- Termux
-- Ubuntu container
-- code-server

-Solutions should remain lightweight and avoid unnecessary dependencies whenever practical.
+# 13. Definition of Success

+The immediate milestone for BioGuard is:

+- A fully functional FMD reporting application capable of sending validated reports to an n8n workflow.

+The long-term success of BioGuard is:

+- A scalable AI-powered livestock biosecurity platform that supports disease reporting, intelligent analysis, workflow automation, and decision support across multiple livestock diseases.

 ---

-# 18. Roadmap

-## Short-Term

-Complete webhook integration.

-Connect frontend to n8n.

-Validate payloads.

-Improve reliability.

----

-## Medium-Term

-Integrate AI analysis.

-Connect database.

-Build dashboards.

-Improve reporting.

----

-## Long-Term

-Scale BioGuard into a production-ready livestock biosecurity platform supporting multiple diseases, regions, and users with advanced AI-powered analytics.

----

-# 19. AI Assistant Guidelines

-If you are an AI assistant contributing to this project:

-1. Read this entire document before making recommendations.
-2. Understand the repository before suggesting changes.
-3. Preserve the existing architecture unless there is a compelling engineering reason to change it.
-4. Explain major architectural recommendations before implementing them.
-5. Prefer incremental improvements over complete rewrites.
-6. Maintain compatibility with existing workflows whenever possible.
-7. Keep the code modular and well documented.
-8. If requirements are unclear, ask questions before making assumptions.
-9. Prioritize maintainability, readability, and scalability.
-10. When proposing new features, explain the trade-offs, dependencies, and implementation steps.

----

-# 20. Definition of Success

-BioGuard will be considered successful when it can:

-- Collect disease reports reliably.
-- Analyze outbreak risk with AI.
-- Trigger automated workflows.
-- Store structured records.
-- Notify stakeholders automatically.
-- Support scalable livestock disease surveillance.
-- Serve as a production-quality demonstration of AI automation and software engineering.

----

-# 21. Living Document
+# 14. Living Document

-This document is intended to evolve alongside the project.

-Whenever significant architectural decisions, milestones, technologies, or workflows change, this file should be updated to reflect the current state of Project BioGuard.
+This document should be updated whenever:

+- major features are completed,
+- architecture changes,
+- technologies change,
+- project priorities change,
+- significant engineering decisions are made.

-It serves as the primary knowledge base for developers, collaborators, and AI assistants working on the project.
+It is intended to remain the primary context document for developers and AI assistants working on Project BioGuard.